Rotorazer vs Versacut (2023) — Which Mini Circular Saw is Better?

 Cutting Depth: Rotorazer and Versacut

 The cutting depth determines the thickness of the material these mini circular saws can work through.
 The Versacut allows for a 1-⅙ -inch cut depth while the Rotorazer only gives a ¾-inch cut depth.
-For someone looking for more versatility in the scale of the project, our team’s vote goes to Versacut.
+For someone looking for more versatility in the scale of the project, my vote goes to Versacut.

 Cutting Directions